SezginBerkOzer/DSA_210/README.md

 ###  Project Objective

-This project investigates how **player performance** and **age** impact the **transfer market value** of professional football players.
+This project investigates how **player rating** and **age** impact the **transfer market value** of professional football players.
 Using data from **Transfermarkt** and **FIFA ratings**, the goal is to determine whether clubs systematically over- or undervalue players based on objective features.

 ---

 ##  Hypotheses

-1. Higher player performance → higher transfer market value
+1. Higher player rating → higher transfer market value
 2. Younger players → higher transfer market value

 ---